- The average cost of a full denture is $1,800. Partial dentures cost about $1,500. Dentures are very likely to be covered by insurance.

 Denture adjustment

-Adjustments are small changes in your dentures, either cosmetic or functional for a more natural tooth look so you can smile and shine.
-They are especially common with immediate dentures.
+Denture adjustments are often minor changes, either cosmetic or functional, that help create a more natural appearance and enhance comfort.
+This procedure is especially common with immediate dentures and priced at $50-$100.
 Your gums change with time and an immediate denture is fashioned even before your mouth is ready for it.
 This means adjustments are inevitable.

 A number of adjustments might be included in the cost of your dentures.
 It is worth checking with your dentist or dental plan whether this is the case.